property-driven-ml/property-driven-ml/README.md

-# A Generalised Framework for Property-Driven Machine Learning
+# A General Framework for Property-Driven Machine Learning

-Code for the paper *A Generalised Framework for Property-Driven Machine Learning* submitted to [SAIV 2025](https://www.aiverification.org/2025/).

-## Reproducing the results from the paper

 The experiments were run on `Python 3.11.11`.
 The provided `requirements.txt` can be used to install the required packages with `pip install -r requirements.txt`.